You are here

 Is there a filing fee?

 Your home and work address may be kept confidential.
-But if you need an order to keep the defendant away from those addresses, then of course they will learn the addresses.
-If they did not know them already.
+But if you need an order to keep the defendant away from those addresses, then they will learn the addresses if they did not know them already.

 You can ask the judge to order that any part of the court file be "impounded" or kept secret from the public and others who might have access.
 To ask the judge for an impoundment order, file a Motion for Impoundment.

 Courts are closed outside of business hours and on weekends.
-If the courts are closed, or you cannot get to court because of severe hardship due to your physical condition, you can contact the police first to start the process.
+If the courts are closed, or you cannot get to court because of physical mobility limitations, you can contact the police first to start the process.
+The police can help you get an “emergency order” when the courts are closed.
+This is a temporary Harassment Prevention Order.

-If you got the emergency order by contacting the police, without actually going to court, you need to go to the court the next court business day to file your Complaint.
+If you get an emergency order by contacting the police, without actually going to court, you need to go to the court the next court business day to file your Complaint.

 How long can a Harassment Prevention Order last?